Raviteja-69/FL-YOLOv8-Object-Detection/README.md

 ### 3. **Dataset Partitioning**
 - **`partition_dataset.py`**: Flexible script to split a YOLO-format dataset among any number of clients.
-  - Supports IID (random), non-IID (by class), and custom proportions (per-class, per-client).
+  - Supports IID (random), non-IID (by class or Dirichlet), and custom proportions (per-class, per-client).
-  - Generates correct folder structure and `data.yaml` for each client.
+  - Generates correct folder structure and `data.yaml` for each client (with `val:` key for validation set, as required by YOLO).
   - See `partition_dataset_instructions.txt` for detailed usage and examples.

 ### 4. **Model Evaluation**